Tomas Eneroth

 From 2010 to 2014, he served as deputy leader of the Committee on Social Insurance.
 He has previously been leader of the same committee, as well as leader of the Committee on Industry and Trade.
 In 2011, he was mentioned as a possible candidate to replace Håkan Juholt as leader of the party.

+He will become chairman of the ABF, the Workers' Educational Association, on 1 May 2025.